andela-sdamian/micro_mvc_ruby/README.md

 As you may know, controllers are the mediators between your views and models, ensure you have a corresponding template for each public endpoints (action) in your `views` folder.
 In rails for instance, you can either call `render` explicitly or leave it to the framework to do it implicitly - the same applies to MicroMvcRuby calling `render` is optional.

 ##### models
 This folder is where you keep all models for your application.
-All your models should inherit from `MicroRubyMvc::BaseModel`
+All your models should inherit from `MicroRubyMvc::BaseRecord`

 ```
-class Task < MicroRubyMvc::BaseModel
+class Task < MicroRubyMvc::BaseRecord
     to_table :tasks
     property :task_id, type: :integer, primary_key: true
     property :name, type: :text, nullable: false